Do you need to find out where are Google Chrome Bookmarks Stored on your operating system?

 How to Export Chrome Bookmarks

 To export your Google Chrome books, just go to “Bookmarks” in Chrome.
-You should see a “Bookmarks Bar” option that says “Organize”, just click on that, and then when you scroll the bottom select “Export Bookmarks to HTML File”.
+You should see a “Bookmarks Bar” option that says “Organize”, just click on that, and then when you scroll to the bottom select “Export Bookmarks to HTML File”.
 For PC users, you press “Ctrl+Shift+O” simultaneously to bring up the manager.
-Select the folder where you want your backup placed then you are ready to import those Bookmarks onto another browser or computer.
+Select the folder (this might be in hidden folders or default folder) where you want your backup placed then you are ready to import those Bookmarks onto another browser or computer.

 We will be adding a Firefox page soon!